-Whistleblower complaints shall be filed within the time specified by law and may be made to the Superintendent or designee beginning at Level Two.
-Time lines for the employee and the District set out in this policy may be shortened to allow the Board to make a final decision within 60 calendar days of the initiation of the complaint.
+Whistleblower complaint shall be filed within the time specified by law and may be made to the Superintendent or designed beginning at Level Two.
+Timelines for the employee and the District set out in this policy may be shortened to allow the Board to make a final decision within 60 calendar days of the initiation of the complaint.
 [See DG]

-Complaints against Supervisors
+Complaints Against Supervisors

 Complaints alleging a violation of law by a supervisor may be made to the Superintendent or designee.
-Complaint forms alleging a violation of law by the Superintendent may be submitted directly to the Board or designee.
+Complaint forms alleging a violation of law by the Superintendent may be submitted directly to the Board of designee.